How to Winterize Your Toddlers Sandbox in 4 Easy Steps

 A cover will help keep debris from accumulating in the sandbox, protect it from excess moisture and flooding due to snow or rain, and prevent neighborhood critters like raccoons and cats from using it as a bathroom.

-If your sandbox didn’t come with a lid or cover, you can always buy one or make one yourself.
+If your sandbox didn’t come with a removable lid or cover, you can always buy or make one yourself.
 Either way, your sandbox cover should be waterproof and fit snugly without completely suffocating the sand.
 This Oslimea polyester canopy with a drawstring is a good example of such a cover.

-But if your sandbox is homemade, you may not be able to find a cover that fits, in which case you’ll have to make your own.
+If your sandbox is homemade, you may not be able to find a cover that fits, in which case you’ll have to make your own.
 Many people build sandbox covers out of wood (weather-sealed, of course), while others simply use a waterproof tarp.

 If using a wood cover, you’ll want to weigh it down with bricks or large rocks to keep it secure against wind gusts and enthusiastic animals.
 If using a tarp or other flexible material, you can use bricks, rope, or yard stakes to keep it in place.

-It’s also a good idea to place a bucket or similar object underneath your flexible cover, directly in the center of the sandbox, to act as a tentpole and keep rainwater or snow from collecting in the middle.
+It’s also a good idea to place a bucket or similar object underneath your flexible cover, directly in the center of the sandbox, to act as a tentpole and keep rainwater or snow from collecting in the cover.
 Any sturdy object will do, as long as it’s slightly taller than the sandbox frame and won’t pierce the cover material.

 4. Put the Sandbox In Storage (Optional)